EnvoyAI/examples/TYPES.md

 #### Descriptive Properties
-You may choose to describe the study in various ways to help describe, but these won't be used in any automated or programmatic way.
+You may choose to describe the study in various ways to help describe, but these will not be used in any automated or programmatic way.

 |Property                 |Example                       |Study|Series|Image|Description|
 |-------------------------|------------------------------|-----|------|-----|-----------|